Ohio State inks four pitchers, a pitcher/infielder and a pair of outfielders

 Coach Greg Beals and his staff are presenting three camps and clinics in December.
 Yankees' hitting coach Kevin Long is a part of two.

-Under the direction of Holick, the 2012 Buckeyes led the Big Ten with 86 stolen bases and defensively ranked second in the Big Ten in double plays turned with 54.
+Under the direction of Holick, the 2013 Buckeyes ranked third in the Big Ten with 79 stolen bases and defensively ranked second with a .976 fielding percentage.

 Holick, who worked in pharmaceutical sales for Eli Lilly for two years after four years as an assistant coach at Florida International University (2004-07), three at Arizona State (2001-03) and one at Kent State (2000), was excited to return to his home state and to resume coaching.
 He is a native of Westlake and attended Westlake High School.